 Treatment of Thrombosis

 Monitoring if heparin is done using the activated partial thromboplastin time which signifies the adequacy of the intrinsic pathway where heparin works.
-The target aPTT is 2 times the upper limit of normal/baseline.
+The target aPTT is two times the upper limit of normal/baseline.

 Common side effects of heparin that should be monitored include heparin-induced thrombocytopenia (HIT) and intracerebral hemorrhage.